 Manufacturing Engineering Technology

-Students in CEAS Exploratory who have accumulated 12-16 (or more) credit hours and with a grade point average (GPA) of 3.00 or higher in MATH 1110 in no more than two attempts, may apply and be admitted into Pre-xxxxEngineering/Pre-xxxEngineering Technology/Computer Science.
+Students in CEAS Preparatory who have accumulated 12-16 (or more) credit hours and with a grade point average (GPA) of 3.00 or higher in MATH 1110 in no more than two attempts, may apply and be admitted into Pre-Engineering/Pre-Engineering Technology/Computer Science/Graphic and Printing Science.
 If unsuccessful at the first attempt in MATH 1110, students must have a GPA of 2.00 or higher in MATH 1110 to be given a second attempt to achieve a GPA of 3.00 or higher in MATH 1110.

-High school students interested in pursuing a bachelor’s degree in engineering, engineering technology, or computer science with an ACT-MATH score of less than 20 (SAT-MATH less than 520) will be admitted to Exploratory Advising.
-A student may apply for admission to Pre-xxxxEngineering/Pre-xxxxEngineering Technology/Computer Science if the student has a grade point average (GPA) of 3.0 or higher in MATH 1100 and MATH 1110.
+Students who meet all other WMU admission criteria and are placed into Algebra I (MATH 1100) or below will be admitted to Exploratory Advising.
+A student may apply for admission to Pre-Engineering/Pre-Engineering Technology/Computer Science/Graphic and Printing Science if the student has a grade point average (GPA) of 3.0 or higher in MATH 1100 and MATH 1110.
 Students have two (2) chances to achieve a GPA of 3.00 or higher in MATH 1100 and MATH 1110.

-For current WMU students, transfer students, and second degree students, their admission to the Pre-Engineering, Pre-Engineering Technology, or Computer Science curriculum will follow the same criteria described above, and it will be based on the last, highest-level mathematics course completed.
+For current WMU students, transfer students, and second degree students, their admission to the Pre-Engineering, Pre-Engineering Technology, Computer Science, or Graphic and Printing Science program will follow the same criteria described above, and it will be based on the last, highest-level mathematics course completed.

-All students enrolled in the Pre-engineering curriculum will receive academic advising by the College of Engineering and Applied Sciences.
+All students enrolled in the Pre-Engineering, Pre-Engineering Technology, Computer Science, and Graphic and Printing Science majors will receive academic advising by the College of Engineering and Applied Sciences.

 Pre-Engineering and Pre-Engineering Technology students will not be permitted to enroll in any course offered by the College of Engineering and Applied Sciences at the 3000-level or above that is required in any of the engineering curricula.

-Pre-Engineering Curriculum Requirements Displayed below are the courses required in the Pre-engineering curriculum for all students planning to pursue one of the engineering curricula listed above.
+Displayed below are the courses required in the Pre-Engineering curriculum for all students planning to pursue one of the engineering majors listed above.
 See the respective department catalog entry for full degree requirements.

 CHEM 1100 and 1110 4 hours